sukulent/namefix/README.md

 # Namefix
-Fix bad filenames - tries to rename files so all characters are ASCII, replaces spaces with an underscore and periods with a hypen, replaces all other non-ASCII characters with a question mark and keeps extension untouched.
+Fix bad filenames - tries to rename files so all characters are ASCII, replaces spaces with an underscore and periods with a hypen, replaces all other non-ASCII characters with a question mark and keeps extension untouched, all of that configurable through bunch of options.

 ## Examples
 ```
-So m.a.n.y d.o.t.s.thing -> So_m-a-n-y_d-o-t-s.thing

 Žluťoučký kůň.thing -> Zlutoucky_kun.thing

 Привет.thing -> Privet.thing